TheBitcoinBackup/Self-Inheritance-Protocol/README.md

 This protocol is released under the MIT License.
 See the LICENSE file for details.

 ## Author
-[Quentin Ehrenmann -- The Bitcoin Backup]
+Quentin Ehrenmann
+Creator of the Self-Inheritance Protocol
 Website: [thebitcoinbackup.com](https://thebitcoinbackup.com)

 ₿ **Value for Value**